Michael Schwarz

 m.schwarz@nus.edu.sg

-I am a postdoctoral researcher in Helmut Seidl’s group, from which I graduated with a Dr. rer. nat. (summa cum laude) in late Spring 2025.
+Before that, I was in Helmut Seidl’s group at TUM, from which I graduated with a Dr. rer. nat. (summa cum laude) in late Spring 2025.
 During my PhD, I was also a member of the DFG Research Training Group ConVeY (Continuous Verification of Cyber-Physical Systems).

-I am interested in Static Analysis and related techniques and currently work within the field of Sound Static Analysis by Abstract Interpretation.
+I am interested in Static and Dynamic Analysis and related topics.
+During my PhD, my work fell into the area of Sound Static Analysis by Abstract Interpretation.
 There, we have, e.g., proposed techniques for efficient abstract interpretation of multi-threaded programs, worked on increasing usability by making static analysis incremental, and designed novel analyses for sometimes overlooked features of the C programming language.

-I contribute to and currently co-maintain (with Simmo Saan and Karoliine Holter from UTartu) the static analysis framework Goblint for multi-threaded C programs, which serves as the testbed for many of our ideas.
+I contribute to and have in the past co-maintained (with Simmo Saan and Karoliine Holter from UTartu) the static analysis framework Goblint for multi-threaded C programs, which serves as the testbed for many of our ideas.

 Prior to my PhD, I received a B.Sc. from TUM in 2016, and an M.Sc. from TUM in 2019.
 During my Master’s, I spent one term on exchange at the University of Waterloo and interned at NTNU as a software engineer for one term.